makubi/SchoolPlanner4Untis/README.md

 * Sollte die Fehlermeldung ".../gen already exists but is not a source folder.
 Convert to a source folder or rename it." erscheinen:
 	* In Eclipse
-	* -Ordner "gen/" löschen und Projekt refreshen
+	* Ordner "gen/" löschen und Projekt refreshen

 EINRICHTEN DER UMGEBUNGSVARIABLEN